 The relative strength index or the RSI is a momentum oscillator used to measure the velocity and magnitude of directional price movements.
-The indicator provides will help you determine overbought/oversold levels, as well as provide buy and sell signals.
+The indicator can help you determine overbought/oversold levels, as well as provide buy and sell signals.

-J. Welles Wilder recommended a smoothing period of 14, which of course can be changed for the purposes of short- and long-term strategy adaptability.
+J. Welles Wilder himself was using a smoothing period of 14, which of course can be changed for the purposes of short- and long-term strategy adaptability.
 Shorter or longer periods are used for alternately shorter or longer outlooks.

-The RSI is a universal indicator and can be used for the purpose of trading any assets from Forex to crypto and stocks.
+The RSI is a universal indicator and can be used for the purpose of trading any asset and any time frame.

 Settings and Configurations